qualifire-dev/qualifire-typescript-sdk/README.md

 Evaluates the input and output using the Qualifire API.
 Returns a promise that resolves to the evaluation response, or undefined if async is true.

+- In VercelAI - Do notice that giving stream response to `evaluate()` may lock the `response.textStream`!

 [build-img]: https://github.com/qualifire-dev/develop/qualifire-typescript-sdk/actions/workflows/release.yml/badge.svg
 [build-url]: https://github.com/qualifire-dev/qualifire-typescript-sdk/actions/workflows/release.yml